-A specially-designed unbiased pulse selection was developed to reduce the multiple photoelectron (MPE) contamination while accounting for physical phenomena (e.g., late pulses, afterpulses, pre-pulses, and baseline shifts) and software-related effects (e.g., pulse splitting).
+- 1. A specially-designed unbiased pulse selection was developed to reduce the multiple photoelectron (MPE) contamination while accounting for physical phenomena (e.g., late pulses, afterpulses, pre-pulses, and baseline shifts) and software-related effects (e.g., pulse splitting).
 This is further described in Sec.
-2.1.
+2.1. - 2.
 A fitting procedure was developed that separates the remaining MPE contamination from the SPE charge distribution by deconvolving the measured charged distribution.
 This is further described in Sec.
 2.3.

-By using in-situ data to determine the SPE charge distributions, we accurately represent the individual PMT response as a function of time, environmental conditions, software version and hardware differences, and we sample photons uniformly over the surface of the photocathode.
-This is beneficial since it also allows us to inspect the stability and long-term behavior of the individual DOMs, verify previous calibration, and correlate features with specific DOM hardware.
+By using in-situ data to determine the SPE charge distributions, we accurately represent the individual PMT response as a function of time, environmental conditions, software version, and hardware differences, and we sample photons uniformly over the surface of the photocathode.
+This is beneficial since it also allows us to inspect the stability and long-term behavior of the individual DOMs, verify previous calibration, and correlate features and environment to DOM behavior.

-99 1.1 Single-photoelectron charge distributions
+96 1.1 Single-photoelectron charge distributions